pratikshinde590/pratikshinde590/README.md

 - Automated infra provisioning via Terraform modules and Ansible playbooks
 - Designed GitOps workflows using ArgoCD and Helm
 - Deployed Prometheus & Grafana for real-time observability
 - Ensured secure pipelines and RBAC policies with Vault and IAM best practices

-#### 🎓 Certifications
-- 🏅 AWS Certified Solutions Architect – Associate
-- ☁️ Microsoft Certified: Azure Administrator Associate
-- 📜 HashiCorp Certified: Terraform Associate
-- 🐧 Kubernetes Administrator (CKA) *(in progress)*

 ---